Your organization wants to jump into DevOps, but it's brand-new to you as a developer. Here are steps both individual...

 coders and aggregated software development teams can take to grease the DevOps slide.

-Learn a scripting language
+Step one: Learn a scripting language

 Out of the gate, a good first step to enhance the programming team's ability to bring DevOps processes into the software development lifecycle is to learn a powerful scripting language, like Node.js or Groovy.
-When developers access operational resources, they will be doing it programmatically.
+When developers access operational tools, they will be doing it programmatically.
 The programs that developers will use to access infrastructure-as-a-service resources, AWS instances or even traditional application servers, like WebSphere or WebLogic, are not usually coded in a language like Java or C++.
 It's important to understand a popular scripting language, know how to write a few lines of code that can authenticate against a resource protected by the operations team and be able to script the control of operational resources.
 Do all of that while elegantly handling exceptions and error conditions, and your DevOps for developers journey will carry into the operations domain.

 In DevOps, it's all about automatic deployments.
-So, the second step on the DevOps for developers journey is to locally install a CI server, like Jenkins or Concourse.
+So, the second step on the DevOps for developers journey is to locally install a continuous integration server, like Jenkins or Concourse.
 With an installed CI tool on the local workstation, developers can use CI to automate processes such as software packaging, test execution and deployment to local servers.
 Management, configuration and troubleshooting of a CI server can be the glue that holds the DevOps horse together, as the tasks a CI server governs often fall on both sides of the DevOps divide.
 A strong understanding of how to work with a CI server, by both developers and operators, will make the DevOps for developers transition a more seamless one.

-Copious and comprehensive test coverage
+Step three: Copious and comprehensive test coverage

 As the term DevOps implies, implementation requires that developers get their hands on systems traditionally under the exclusive purview of operations.
 But no ops team will easily relinquish control of its resources if it isn't confident in the developers' code.
 IT ops doesn't want anything to cause irreparable harm to existing systems.